Start Small to get Organized using these simple and easy tips and ideas.

 Returned Borrowed Items – If you’ve borrowed something return it as soon as you can.
 If you’re storing something for someone else, give it back so they can store it themselves.

 Put Everything in Need of Repair in one Place – Gather everything that needs repair and place it in a box.
 Label it with the date and set a goal to fix everything inside.
 If you haven’t fixed the items within 3 months, toss the box.
+If you haven’t fixed the items within the amount of time you decide on then they must not be too important to you.

 Pick Things up off the Floor – Stacking or storing things on the floor can make a space look cluttered and messy.
 Place things on shelves, in baskets, or in the closet.
+Even in the closet I like to keep things off the floor so I can easily clean and vacuum.

 Clear the Top of a Flat Surface – Horizontal surfaces can be a magnet for clutter.
 Clear the counters, tops of dressers, and other flat surfaces but be aware of what you are placing there.
 Create a drop zone for things that need to be in that area using a basket, file box, or tray.